Yifu-Tian/UAV/Catcher on the UAV Landing Platform.md

 # Abstract
-&emsp;The catcher mmainly consists of a magnets array, a circular support base, an aligning linkage mechanism, and one servo motor.
+&emsp;The catcher mainly consists of a magnets array, a circular support base, an aligning linkage mechanism, and one servo motor.
 ![1](https://github.com/TTrravis/ROS_learning/blob/main/pic/正向视野.png)
 &emsp;Once a metal block enters into the vicinity of this magnetic area, it would be attracted firmly.
 Afterward, the aligning mechanism would start to shrink into a reduced state. ![2](https://github.com/TTrravis/ROS_learning/blob/main/pic/张开俯视.png)
 &emsp;This is an alignment process in which the metal block would be forced to move to the center of the support base.